Culvert at dike To discharge water from island to sea

 Flow is turbulent.
 So formulas of Manning, Chezy and Darcy-Weisbach can be used.

 Flow is sub-critical.
 So calculations of water-levels start downstream and goes upstream.
+At weirs super-critical flow may occur.

 Flow is steady Discharge is not changing rapidly.
 Of-course over time discharge (and thus water-levels etc) can change.